nerudaj/Rend/Readme.md

 This project is my love letter to boomer shooters like Wolfenstein 3D and Doom.
 The 2.5D enigne is hand-written in C++ from scratch, using SFML for graphics, sounds and networking, TGUI for UI, dgm-lib for abstractions over SFML and dgm-fsm-lib for building AI FSM.
 The game is supposed to have competitive modes for 2-4 players.

+Game releases are available for free on Itch.io: https://nerudaj.itch.io/Rend

 You can read about the development process in my [weekly devlogs](https://medium.com/@nerudaj/list/devlogs-rend-97b960bf3cbe).

 ## Dependencies